jimmo/ncss-embedded/chapters/7-bitbot-neopixels.md

 To measure distance, you send a brief pulse on the trig line, then measure how long the pulse on the echo line lasts for.
 Because we want the timing to be accurate, we used a special built-in MicroPython function to time the pulse for us named `machine.time_pulse_us`.
 This function takes a pin and a pulse level.
 In this case we're looking for a "high" pulse, so we set the level to `1`.

-To calculate the distance, we multipy the length of the pulse by the speed of sound, divided by two.
+To calculate the distance, we multiply the length of the pulse by the speed of sound, divided by two.

 ![us timing](http://mathurl.com/yc2u5ouq.png)

-Because the pulse is measured in microseconds, and we want the distance in centimetres, we use 0.034 centimetres/microsecond as the speed of sound.
+Because the pulse is measured in microseconds, and we want the distance in centimeters, we use 0.034 centimeters/microsecond as the speed of sound.
 The divide by two is required because it's the time taken for the ultrasound to travel to the target and echo back again.

 Confusingly, on the bit:bot, the `echo` and `trig` lines are connected together into a single micro:bit pin (pin 15), so you need to first send the trigger, then switch the pin back to input, then time the pulse.